Top Mass. lawmakers have a deal on tax relief. Here's what you should know

 Apprentice tax credits to help workforce development.

-Senior property tax volunteer program: Increases to $2,000 the amount seniors can work off their property taxes through a volunteer program.
+Senior property tax volunteer program: It would increase to $2,000 the amount seniors can work off their property taxes through a volunteer program.

 This article originally appeared on Telegram & Gazette: What to know about Mass. legislative leaders tax relief plan